aledv/subito-it-searcher/README.md

 The commands above are valid also for tutti-searcher.py

-**For to use tutti-searcher.py you should be on CH land or use a VPN that simulates that you are in CH**
+**You should be on CH land for using tutti-searcher.py or use a VPN that simulates that you are in CH**